dashevo/wallet-lib/docs/account/createTransaction.md

 - **simpleDescendingStrategy** : Will try to use as many small inputs as possible to meet the amount required.
     Allow fee to be optimized for the smallest size at the cost of breaking big inputs in smaller size.
-- **simpleAscendingStrategy** : Will try to use as much small inputs as possible up to meeting the necessary amount required.
+- **simpleAscendingStrategy** : Will try to use as many small inputs as possible to meet the amount required.
     Allows using many small inputs at the cost of a potentially bigger fee.

 You can also pass your own strategy (as a function) to allow you to create your own strategy for how you will want to spend the UTXO.